 Seeing and hearing the video clips of her kids embedded in the program, Miriam is determined to take this trip for her children.
 Armed with her husband’s guitar, her daughter’s cello, and her son’s unfinished piano sonata, she embarks on a musical pilgrimage to grieve the family she fears she never loved enough.
 Along the way she meets a young, pregnant hitchhiker Dicey whose boisterous and spunky attitude reminds Miriam of her own daughter and forces her to look harder at what she had rather than what she’s lost.

 Tornadoes, impromptu concerts, and an unlikely friendship… whether she’s prepared for it or not, Miriam’s world is coming back to life.
 But as she struggles to keep her focus on the reason she initially set out on this journey, she has to confront the possibility that the best way to honor her family may be to accept the truths she never wanted to face.

-Hopeful, honest, and tender, The Lost Song is about courage, vulnerability, and forgiveness, even of yourself, when it really matters.
+Hopeful, honest, and tender, A Song for the Road is about courage, vulnerability, and forgiveness, even of yourself, when it really matters.

 “An emotionally complex story about reconciling love with loss, and the healing power of music…I loved every scene from the first to the last.”